petebachant/CFT-wake-modeling-paper/reviews/reviewer2-response.md

 >Additionally the title could be better, maybe add a Computational Fluid Dynamics or simulation somewhere?

+Maybe change "modeling" to "simulating"?
+It is somewhat implied that "RANS" modeling means it is a computational study, but we understand the reviewer's point.

 ## Responses to PDF comments